The early signs of labor and delivery also known as pre-labor of your twin babies is the same as a single baby pregnancy.

 Your Waters Break: Your waters will break as one big gush or as a trickle, known as the Rupture of the Membranes.
 The amniotic fluid is what surrounds the babies which is clear and odorless, sometimes with a pinkish tinge.
 You can put a maxi pad on to check this as sometimes it could be urine, just one of those delightful things that happen when you’re pregnant.
 Your waters are unlikely to gush out until you are in the hospital, sometimes by your doctor to intentionally move things along.

 Braxton Hicks vs. Labor Contractions: Braxton Hicks could be occurring more frequently as your body prepares for labor.
-Determining the difference between labor contractions and Braxton Hicks contractions can sometimes be realised by emptying your bladder, followed by a glass of water and a lie down.
+Determining the difference between labor contractions and Braxton Hicks contractions can sometimes be realized by emptying your bladder, followed by a glass of water and a lie down.
 Within 10 to 15 minutes they should subside completely, only if they are Braxton Hicks.

 Importantly Braxton Hicks Contractions will always be infrequent and eventually disappear.